OleksandrIvanovDev/Almirah.Doc/specifications/srs/srs.md

 >Example: "[ITM-001] This is a controlled item with the reference to the external controlled item >[EXT-004]"

-[SRS-003] The software shall indicate whether a Controlled Item is referenced in another specification via External Item Id >[ARCH-004]
+[SRS-003] The software shall indicate whether a Controlled Item is referenced in another specification via External Item ID >[ARCH-004]

-### Text Formating
+### Text Formatting

-[SRS-011] The software shall allow to use internal links in the text (links to any markdown files that are managed by this software)
+[SRS-011] The software shall allow using internal links in the text (links to any markdown files that are managed by this software)

 >Example 1: [This is a short form of internal link to the System Level Specification](sys.md)